FlippieCoetser/Shapes/README.md

 All branches associated with user stories have been left active

 Also notice the last iteration focused on abstraction.
 Where Abstraction is the process of combining related functions or operations into a unified component, simplifying their access and use by grouping them under a broader theme or purpose

+Lastly, in one of the above user requirements one important acceptance criteria is missing.
+See if you can generate and plot a rectangle and circle to identify the missing feature or criteria.
+If you find it, Create a new GitHub ticket and follow the process outlined above.